-implications of levee construction.
-We do so using the tax assessment database from ZTRAX.
-Specifically, we estimate effective property tax rates accounting for exemptions and limits for each treatment group of properties by dividing the total property tax revenue by the total assessed value and averaging across all parcels in each treatment group within each levee project.
-This provides us with an estimated annual effective property tax rate, which we can then multiply by the relevant total capitalized effect of levee construction to get an estimate of the annual effect of each change in property value-the protection and spillover effects-on property tax revenues.
-We assume that these annual property tax revenue effects occur in perpetuity31 and calculate the present discounted value of each using two separate long-term interest rates, 2% and 3.5%, the latter of which approximately corresponds to Bloomberg's index rate of return on 30-year municipal bond yields as of December $2022.^{32}$ To be more precise, we calculate the fiscal externality of the protection benefit for a specific project, l, according to the following formula:
+dividing the total property tax revenue by the total assessed value and averaging across all parcels in each treatment group within each levee project.
+We then multiply this effective annual tax rate by the relevant total capitalized effect of levee construction to get an estimate of the annual effect of each change in property value on property tax revenues.
+We assume that these annual property tax revenue effects occur in perpetuity and calculate the present discounted value of each using two separate long-term interest rates, 2% and 3.5%.
+Our assessment of long-run fiscal externalities should consider municipalities' long-run costs of capital, which motivates our chosen interest rates.